HEBNUTEAM/HEBNUOJ-Web/README.md

 # HNUOJFE

-A multiple pages app built for OnlineJudge
+ A multiple pages app built for OnlineJudge.